JoseBueno30/RoadLaneDetection/README.md

 The goal of this project is to apply computer vision techniques in order to detect road lanes in the context of self-driving vehicles and advanced driving assistance systems.

+## Installation
+1. Create a python package.
+2. Install numpy and opencv.
+3. In main.py use project_video.mp4 or challenge_video.mp4
+4. In case we want to use a different camera setup some calibrations are needed.
+5. Run main.py

 ## Pipeline
 1. **Setup**
 2. **Perspective transform**